 2.4.
 Design and validation of a seismic response protocol for Honduras.

-Given Nicaragua's experience in developing and implementing a Seismic Response Protocol, it was planned to have the advice of INETER for the formulation of the Honduran Protocol; nevertheless, it was not possible to establish an agreement between COPECO and INETER because of the lack of relations between both governments as a result of the political crisis alluded to.
+Given Nicaragua's experience in developing and implementing a Seismic Response Protocol, it was planned to have the advice of INETER for the formulation of the Honduran Protocol; nevertheless, it was not possible to establish an agreement between COPECO and INETER because of the lack of relations between both governments as a result of the political crisis referred to under activity 2.1.

 Despite the above, we tried to identify experts with experience in developing protocols on seismic matter in order to facilitate a formulation process; however, it could not be identified.